View MapView Map

 5Mount Congreve Estate

 Plant lovers adore Waterford’s Mount Congreve Estate known as one of the ‘Great Gardens of the World’.
-Explore 30 hectares of colourful, planted gardens and the equally impressive walled garden, just outside Waterford City in Kilmeaden, where you’ll find more than 3,000 species of trees and shrubs and thousands of rhododendrons, camellias, conifers and climbers.
+Explore 30 hectares of colourful, planted gardens and the equally impressive walled garden, just outside Waterford city in Kilmeaden.
+There you’ll find more than 3,000 species of trees and shrubs, and thousands of rhododendrons, camellias, conifers and climbers.

 A family walking past bright pink flowers in Mount Congreve Gardens, Co.
 Waterford

-Admire the stunning gardens at Mount Congreve Estate.
+Admire the vibrant gardens at Mount Congreve Estate.

 6Tramore Strand

-One of the most aptly named towns in the region, Tramore, meaning ‘big strand’ is famous for its 5km stretch of golden, sandy beach lapped by the Atlantic Ocean.
+One of the most aptly named towns in the region, Tramore, meaning ‘big strand,’ is famous for its 5km stretch of golden, sandy beach lapped by the Atlantic Ocean.
 Approach along the coast from Annestown for the most spectacular views of the bay, peninsula and promenade, with Brownstown Head beyond.
-Sign up for surf lessons at Tramore Surf School and after, explore the sand dunes or take a scenic cliff walk.
+Sign up for surf lessons at Tramore Surf School and after, relax on the sand or take a scenic cliff walk.

 Kitesurfer on Tramore Beach in County Waterford